Conor-Carmichael/Professional-Network-Maintenance/README.md

 # Implementation:

 The script brings the user through a series of initialization steps at first collecting information on the user and the contacts of which they would like to be reminded about.
-It stores this data in a folder called data/ which contains an excel spreadsheet of contact information, and a text file which allows for storage and retrieval of personal infomation.
+It stores this data in the folder called "data/" which contains an excel spreadsheet of contact information, and a text file which allows for storage and retrieval of personal infomation.

 # Ideas to Further the Project: